MicroBugTracker/UBD-Kinect/readme.md

 ## License

-The dataset is provided under the [specify the license under which the dataset is released].
+The dataset is provided under the GPL-3.0 license.

 ## Contact